fireshape/fireshape/docs/source/example_L2tracking.rst

 Implementing the PDE constraint
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-We implement the boundary value problem that act as PDE constraint in a python module named :bash:`L2tracking_PDEconstraint.py`.
+We implement the boundary value problem that acts as PDE constraint in a python module named :bash:`L2tracking_PDEconstraint.py`.
 In the code, we highlight the lines which characterize the weak formulation of this boundary value problem.